anders-wartoft/LogGenerator/README.md

 Now it's easy to configure the first LogGenerator to send logs to, e.g., Kafka or rsyslog and connect the LogGenerator receiver to accept UDP connections or read from Kafka.
 By sending more data and possibly throttle the data, you can test how much load different parts of the log chain can handle.

+### Duplicates detection
+When using gap detection, the flag `-dd` can be used to also report on events that are received more than once.

+Syntax: `-dd true`

+Example: `java -jar LogGenerator-with-dependencies.jar -i file -ifn src/test/data/test.txt -he "<{counter:test:42}>" -o tcp -host localhost -port 9999 -dd true`

 ## Improving performance
 First, regexes can be really slow.
 If you want good performance, use the static or counter input module and no headers.